yuliyapeshkova/governance/README.md

 #### Operational Process

-Each circle uses the organizations mission, vision, and goals to define it's own goals and performance metrics.
+Each circle uses the organizations mission, vision, and goals to define its own goals and performance metrics.
 Guilds meets regularly (needs definition), and report back to the group periodically (needs definition).